HadesCryptic/Arch-Install/README.md

 To boot I use "Grub"

-This Version Install's the LTS kernel and the default kernel,The grub config file is maid so you can choose between any one in the Advanced Options tab of Grub.
+This Version Install's the LTS kernel and the default kernel,The grub config file is made so you can choose between any one in the Advanced Options tab of Grub.

 ### Not Sure Of My scrypt
 Not sure what my scrpit will do...You are free to examine it.